WerkRaum Wiesbaden - May 2026

 Community forms the foundation of every urban society.
 In May, WerkRaum Wiesbaden is exploring the question of what connects people in a city—and how a sense of belonging is fostered.

 The focus is on initiatives, places, and projects that promote collective action: from sports clubs to urban gardening projects to cultural events.
-They demonstrate the diverse ways in which community is experienced in Wiesbaden and the role that engagement, interaction, and participation play in this.
+They demonstrate the diverse ways community is experienced in Wiesbaden and the role that engagement, interaction, and participation play in this.

 Program May

-May 2 to 31, 2026 Exhibition: SV Wehen Wiesbaden
+Until May 31, 2026 Exhibition: SV Wehen Wiesbaden

 To mark the 100th anniversary of SV Wehen, an interactive exhibition invites visitors to explore the club’s history from 1926 to the present day.
 The exhibition combines the club’s history with issues of sustainable development, while also highlighting the regional ties between SV Wehen Wiesbaden and Brita.

-May 2 to October 31: "KONSUM and ICH" exhibition
+Until October 31: Exhibition "KONSUM and ICH"

 The pop-up exhibition "CONSUMPTION and ME – From Department Stores to Shopping Apps" explores the relationship between consumption and us—and our democracy—from the early days of department stores to current issues surrounding online shopping, sustainability, and social participation.
 It is both a history museum and a future lab: thus, it not only looks back but also invites visitors to participate and reflect.
 Together, visions for the future of consumption are to be developed and discussed.
 Project partners: Janine Seitz, futurist